Bowl, spindle, detail, and roughing gouges carry different mass and nose shape.

 Shape first, labels second

-Look at the flute depth, nose width, and overall mass before deciding you already understand the tool because of the name stamped on it.
+Look at flute depth, nose width, and overall mass before trusting the name stamped on it.

 A good shop question